When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 The best are those that allow you to cancel or change your holiday right up to the date of departure as you might only become aware of a problem, such as a change to the travel corridors, at the last minute.
 That sort of flexibility only seems to be available with luxury operators, but there are some other useful policies to look out for.

 British Airways Holidays allows changes free of charge up to 21 days before travel.
+This is available on all holidays booked for travel before 30 April 2022.

 With Trailfinders’ packages, if within seven days of departure the FCDO advises against travel or travel corridors change and you have to quarantine (local or national in the UK) at either end, you can get a full refund.